MacareuxDigital/md_google_map_attribute/README.md

-# md_google_map_attribute
-A Concrete CMS Package: Macareux Google Map Attribute
+# Macareux Google Map Attribute

+A Concrete CMS package to install a custom attribute type to set location to objects and display by Google Map.

+## License

+MIT License.